 Yellow Bay State Park is a public camping and fishing access site Yellow Bay is located on the Flathead Indian Reservation, so you will need a Confederated Salish and Kootenai Tribe fishing license to enjoy fishing here.

 West Shore of Flathead Lake

 With 31 sites and 7 reserved for tent camping, The West Shore State Park is a 129 acre state park.
 In addition, the park offers vault toilets, grills/fire rings, firewood, picnic tables, bear resistant storage locker, trash cans, drinking water and interpretive displays.
 Although the shoreline is rocky the views of Flathead Lake and the Mission Mountain Range is impressive.

 - Wild HorseIsland State Park on Flathead Lake

 Wild Horse Island is one of the larger islands on Flathead Lake.
 Also, it is a primitive 2,100 acre State Park that is only accessible by boat.
 Furthermore wildlife on the island includes osprey, bald eagles, deer, big horn sheep, and wild horses.
 The island is for day use only and maintains about 4 miles of trails.The perimeter of the island contains Private property.
 Please do not trespass on private property.
 One of the better public access points in on the north side of the island, Skeeko Bay.
 It’s in a cove, has a gravel beach and easy access to trail-head.
 This park resides within the boundaries of the Flathead Nation.
 Therefore a license from Confederated Salish and Kootenai Tribe is required for fishing.

-For easy download, the vacation guide is available in e-Pub and Kindle formats for your tablet or smart phone.
+For easy download.
 So spend less time wondering what to do and more time doing it!

-Purchase your guide using our safe and secure Pay-Pal option.
+Purchase your booklet using our safe and secure Pay-Pal option.